 Defining Open Source Intelligence

 Open Source Intelligence (OSINT) refers to intelligence produced from publicly available information that is collected, exploited, and disseminated in a timely manner to an appropriate audience for the purpose of addressing a specific intelligence requirement.
+Organizations increasingly use geopolitical market impact tracking to make informed decisions.
 The term "open source" refers to the overt, publicly available nature of the information sources, as opposed to covert or clandestine sources.

 It's crucial to distinguish OSINT from simple information gathering.
 OSINT is a process that involves methodical collection, rigorous analysis, and the production of tailored intelligence products.
 It’s not just about finding data; it's about understanding its relevance, reliability, and implications.